-Dr. J. Corey Francis served as the Director of University Bands at Vanderbilt University, where he oversaw the Spirit of Gold Marching Band, Black and Gold Basketball Bands, and all aspects of the athletic bands.
-Before moving to Vanderbilt, Dr. Francis was Assistant Director of Bands at Eastern Illinois University, joining the faculty in 2012.
+Dr. J. Corey Francis has been an active educator and advocate for music since 1997.
+Professionally, Dr. Francis served as the Director of University Bands at Vanderbilt University, where he oversaw the Spirit of Gold Marching Band, Black and Gold Basketball Bands, and all aspects of the athletic bands.
+Before moving to Vanderbilt, he was Assistant Director of Bands at Eastern Illinois University, joining the faculty in 2012.
 His responsibilities at EIU included directing the Panther Marching Band, Concert Band, teaching courses in instrumental arranging, and coaching graduate students.
 During his time at EIU, the Panther Marching Band doubled in size and gained the praise of professionals in the marching arts.
 Additionally, Dr. Francis served as Director of Athletic Bands at Indiana State University.
 There, he guided the Marching Sycamores to performances at the Bands of America Super Regional in Indianapolis, as well as performed the National Anthem at the BOA Grand National Finals.

 Previous positions include Director of Pep Bands at Georgia State University, where under his direction, the bands earned the acclaim and praise of officials from the Colonial Athletic Association, as well as the administration and alumni of Georgia State University.
 Additionally, Dr. Francis served on the staffs of Alpharetta (GA) High School (2004-2009) and Taylor County (KY) Schools (2002-2004).